daleao/sdv/Ligo/Modules/Professions/README.md

 Integrations are provided out-of-the-box for several popular mods.
 See the [compatibility](#compatibility) section for details.

 This module is safe to enable or disable mid-save.
+All profession perks will be applied retroactively.
 However, please note that disabling this mod will have no effect on skill levels or acquired professions, so make sure to manually reset your skills and professions back to vanilla standards **before** disabling, using provided console commands.

 ## Professions